leviathanbadger/cc-web-components/PROJECT-PLAN.md

 Another advanced technology mentioned in the README is the Houdini CSS API (specifically the CSS Paint API and possibly others).
 Houdini is a collection of low-level APIs that give developers more control over CSS rendering.
-For example, the CSS Painting API allows developers to write a custom paint worklet – essentially a tiny rendering function in JS (or WASM) that can draw graphics which can be used in CSS (like as a background image, border, mask, etc.).
+For example, the CSS Painting API allows developers to write a custom paint worklet – essentially a tiny rendering function in JS that can draw graphics which can be used in CSS (like as a background image, border, mask, etc.).
 In the context of CC Web Components, Houdini could be used to create special visual effects for our controls.
 Imagine a custom slider track or a patterned background that reacts to the component’s state;